SchoolLabs/adobe-rop-webapp/README.md

 On `line 1`  you need to set the value for the first image's Photographer and the copyright, with year if available.
 So it should look like: `var firstPhotographerCopyright = "Photographer Name &copy; 2015";`

 ####Image Files
 In `/assets/img/new/` all of the `Swipe#.jpg`, `Swipe#@2x.jpg`, and `Grid#.jpg` photos should be replaced with the new images.
 Numbers should range from 1-25, inclusive.
-These numbers should correspond with it's place order in the array (note that the numbers start at 1, not 0).
+These numbers should correspond with its order in the array (note that the numbers start at 1, not 0).

 `Swipe#.jpg` images should be 600 x 600 pixels.